R. Avi Fertig, Kallah Host

-Rabbi Avi Fertig has been guiding courses and programs at The Mussar Institute since 2010.
+Rabbi Avi Fertig is Director of Mussar at TMI and the Director of the Kallah.
+He has been guiding courses and programs at The Mussar Institute since 2010.
 He is the author of Bridging the Gap (Feldheim 2007), a comprehensive guide to important Mussar concepts and lessons from the Talmud and the classical works of the modern Mussar movement, as well as numerous other publications on topics of Mussar.
 Rabbi Fertig studied at the Ner Israel Yeshiva in Baltimore and has also learned and taught at Yeshivat Neve Zion, Yeshivat Reishit Yerushalayim, and the Mir Yeshiva of Jerusalem.
-Born in the United States, for the past 22 years he has resided in Israel and currently lives in Beit Shemesh with his wife and six children.
+Born in the United States, he has resided in Israel since 1997 and currently lives in Beit Shemesh.
+Avi and his wife, Estie, are the proud parents of six children.

 Dr. Morinis, Founder of The Mussar Institute, is a leading figure in the contemporary revival of the Mussar movement.
 A filmmaker, Rhodes Scholar, and anthropologist whose focus had been Hindu religious pilgrimages, he reached a personal turning point in his life in 1997 that led to his exploration of Mussar.
 Alan sought out Rabbi Yechiel Perr, an accomplished master who stood in an unbroken line of transmission of the Mussar tradition.
 Following years of study, he brought his personal lens to the ancient Mussar learnings and practices for modern audiences in Climbing Jacob’s Ladder and Everyday Holiness.
 To address the growing public interest in Mussar, he founded The Mussar Institute in 2004.
 He went on to author two more books, Every Day, Holy Day, and With Heart in Mind.